Grand National dress code & style guide

 Standing out from the crowd for males is much more challenging, but the awards tend to look for more classic outfits, which means looking at two-toned shoes and adding more colour to your outfit.
 Once again, the hat is a must for any male looking to win the style competition.
 A top hat is more likely to stand out to the judges of the style awards, which means leaving the flat cap at home.

 As the Grand National meeting is one of the biggest social events of the year, there have been many celebrities attend the event throughout its history.
 Racegoers attending Aintree would be able to use some of the most stylish as inspiration for their outfits.

 One of the most popular celebrities has become Coleen Rooney, who has been dubbed the ‘Queen of Aintree’.
 She very rarely misses the meeting, and has been seen wearing orange and black lacy dresses down the years.
 Meanwhile, legendary television presenter Cilla Black showed fans how to embrace the hat culture at Aintree when she wore a beautiful lilac piece of headwear at the 2014 meeting.

 Famous males to use as inspiration include Paddy McGuinness, who rocked a blue three-piece suit with a pink tie back in 2015.
 The sunglasses just completed his outfit.
-Former Liverpool defender Jamie Carragher is another that opted for a three-piece suit, but instead opted for a vintage brown colour.
+Former Liverpool defender Jamie Carragher is another that opted for a three-piece suit, but instead went for a vintage brown colour.